- Last login 9 months ago

 crowdsurfing all music festivals 'round the world.

-i am obsessed with music - house, trance, jazz, even a little classical/opera. as well as the people, the music at venues often determines where i'll end up on a night out. i have several friends who dance and perform, so go to a lot of gigs. personally, i sing and am learning the guitar, but my dancing is just for club purposes - that said, i think i've been told it's not too bad :)
+i am obsessed with music - house, trance, jazz, even a little classical/opera. as well as the people, the music at venues often determines where i'll end up on a night out. i have several friends who dance and perform, so go to a lot of gigs. personally, i sing and am learning the guitar, but my dancing is just for club purposes - that said, i've been told it's not too bad :)

 i am now living on the gold coast for university. it's very different to my home city of melbourne. in 2012 i traveled for about 7 months of the year. traveling other continents made me realise there is much of my country i am yet to discover. so in 2013 i did a 3000km road trip in south and central australia :) i am very keen for more road trips around aus!

 my studies have taken me both internationally and interstate too: either for improving health standards overseas (indonesia), or specialist placements (the UK).

 think about it: if you say "why not?" to everything, you just do. it's the best way to go. i recommend this to all, especially when traveling. try everything!